fbpx

 Chlamydia is the most common STI around today, but it’s also easily cured.
 The infection stems from a type of bacteria that can be passed along from person to person during vaginal, oral and anal sex.

-Whether you’re exhibiting symptoms or not, all you have to do is pee in a cup and that’s it you’re done.
-From there your urine is tested for the presence of the bacteria.
-Simple as that.
+It’s simple and easy to get a chlamydia screening or test.
+Whether you’re exhibiting symptoms or not, all you have to do is pee in a cup and return your sample to a pathology clinic.
+From there, your urine is tested for the presence of the bacteria.
+Simple as that!

-If you think you may have contracted Chlamydia from oral or anal sex our Pathology Referral will allow you to be checked for this as well.
-You will just need to ask the Pathology Centre staff for swabs of the area in question to be taken.
+If you think you may have contracted chlamydia from oral or anal sex, our pathology referral will allow you to be checked for this as well.
+You will just need to ask the pathology centre staff for swabs to be taken of the infected area.

 keyboard_arrow_up